decimoplays/CStat-Project/report.md

 ​

 This transformation is necessary when a time series shows both:

-Non-stationarity in level (trend),
+- Non-stationarity in level (trend)

-Repeating seasonal fluctuations (yearly pattern with monthly data).
+- Repeating seasonal fluctuations (yearly pattern with monthly data).

 <div align="center">
   <img src="figures/combined_difference.png" alt="Combined difference plot of the time series of the sale price" width="500"/>